rjones-lf/iroha/docs/source/guides/configuration.rst

 In Iroha logging can be adjusted as granularly as you want.
-Each component has its own logging configuration with properties inherited from its parent, able to be overriden through config file.
+Each component has its own logging configuration with properties inherited from its parent, able to be overridden through config file.
 This means all the component loggers are organized in a tree with a single root.
 The relevant section of the configuration file contains the overriding values: